What is the Pupil Premium?

 Pupil Premium 2017-2018

-At Alexander Hosea Primary School, we have high aspirations for all our pupils and are committed to ensuring that our provision enables each individual child to flourish, make at least good progress and attain highly across the curriculum.
+At Alexander Hosea Primary School, we have high aspirations for all our pupils and are committed to ensuring that our provision enables each individual child to flourish, make very good progress and attain highly across the curriculum.

 We will ensure that:

-At Alexander Hosea School, the progress and attainment of these pupils is carefully tracked and analysed from a rich field of data in order to maintain their profile.
-They are also prioritised in our marking and feedback, pupil progress meetings and in our other monitoring activities.
+At Alexander Hosea School, the progress and attainment of these pupils is carefully tracked and analysed from a rich field of data in order to monitor progress towards our aspirations for these children.
+They are also prioritised in our marking and feedback, Pupil Progress Meetings and in our other monitoring activities.

 Learning and the curriculum